Different Types of Microscopes: a Comprehensive Guide

 X-Ray Inspection Systems

-Throughout this guide, we have journeyed through the fascinating realm of microscopes, exploring different types and their applications.
-From optical microscopes that reveal the beauty of the microscopic world to electron microscopes that unlock nanoscale mysteries and X-ray inspection systems that delve into the internal structures of objects, each type of microscope has its unique strengths and contributions to scientific research and industrial advancements.
+In this guide, we've explored the different types of microscopes and their applications.
+From optical microscopes that magnify the unseen to electron microscopes that explore the nanoscale and X-ray inspection systems that probe internal structures, each microscope contributes uniquely to scientific research and industry.